ishaanbanerjee95/ishaanbanerjee95/README.md

 - 👋 Hi, I’m @ishaanbanerjee95
-- 👀 I’m interested in computer science, physica, biology, and mathematics
+- 👀 I’m interested in computer science, physics, biology, and mathematics
 - 🌱 I’m currently learning HTML/ CSS, C++
 - 💞️ I’m looking to collaborate on HTML / CSS projects
 - 📫 How to reach me N/A